Star Trek: Prodigy: Music

 In August 2020, Kurtzman said Nami Melumad had been hired to compose the music for a new Star Trek series after impressing with her work on the Star Trek: Short Treks short "Q&A".
 He did not reveal which series she had been hired for, but it was believed that this could be Prodigy based on Melumad's Twitter activity.
 She was confirmed to be composing for the series in October.
-The series' main theme was composed by Michael Giacchino, who supervised Melumad's Short Treks work and also composed the music for the Kelvin Timeline Star Trek films.
-Melumad was comfortable working with Giacchino's theme after their previous work together, and because her own style was influenced by his.
+The main theme was composed by Michael Giacchino, who supervised Melumad's Short Treks work and also composed the music for the Kelvin Timeline Star Trek films.
+Melumad was comfortable working with Giacchino's theme after their previous work together, and because her style was influenced by his.

 Melumad was the first woman to compose the music for a Star Trek series, which she said was "a huge honor, and [a] great responsibility".
 When she first joined the project, the showrunners sent her a Spotify playlist with music that they listened to while developing the series, which included Giacchino's score for the film John Carter (2012).
 Giacchino's advice to Melumad was to not overuse the series' main theme or the original Star Trek theme by Alexander Courage, so they would feel earned when they do get used.
 She settled on using the main theme only in the most triumphant moments for the main characters.
 Melumad composed several other themes, including for each of the main characters.
 To represent Jankom, Melumad used the trombone and "a little bit of a clumsy" melody.
 Zero's theme uses a piccolo, while Gwyn's features a "keyboard-y kind of bell tone sound".
 Melumad did not reprise Jerry Goldsmith's main theme from Star Trek: Voyager to represent Hologram Janeway, since the character represents Starfleet in general within the series and because she felt the young target audience would not recognize the theme anyway.
-She did say that the music becomes "more Star Trek-y" as the series goes on, especially as the main characters begin to interact with Starfleet in the second half of the first season.
+She did say that the music becomes "more Star Trek-y" as the series goes on.

-The score was recorded in Budapest with a 64-musician orchestra, and Melumad was glad that this was not impacted by the COVID-19 pandemic, which had forced other series to record their musicians individually.
-Selections from the score are being released after the debut of each episode, leading to a full soundtrack album at the end of the first season.
-All music by Nami Melumad, except where noted: